AdaCore/spark2014/docs/lrm/source/subprograms.rst

     which specifies an aspect of a non-ghost entity except in the following cases:

-    * the reference occurs within an assertion expression; or
+    * the reference occurs within an assertion expression which is not a predicate expression; or

     * the specified aspect is either Global, Depends, Refined_Global, Refined_Depends, Initializes, or Refined_State.
       [For example, the Global aspect of a non-ghost subprogram might refer to a ghost variable.]

+   [Predicate expressions are excluded because predicates participate in membership tests; no Assertion_Policy pragma has any effect on this participation.
+In the case of a Static_Predicate expression, there are also other reasons (e.g., case statements).]

 .. _tu-fe-ghost_entities-13:

 13. An **out** or **in out** mode actual parameter in a call to a ghost